 It’s particularly disturbing to see how much pastors are struggling with emotional pain, family problems, loving well, and moral failures:

-- 70% say they have a lower self-esteem now than when they entered ministry (1)
+- 70% of pastors say they have a lower self-esteem now than when they entered ministry (1)

 - 70% constantly fight depression (2)